 Working?
 Definitely!
 Holiday?
 Well, there's nothing wrong with enjoying your work.
 These two come together rather well on board a cruise ship.

 Fred.
-Olsen Cruise Lines have chaplains on board for their Christmas and Easter cruises and for the World Cruises.
+Olsen Cruise Lines have chaplains on board for their Christmas and Easter cruises, plus some other cruises that are longer than two or three weeks.
 I have been on the Christmas and Easter cruises each year since 2003, on all their ships: Black Prince (now sold), Braemar, Black Watch (above), Boudicca and Balmoral.
 At the beginning of 2008 I spent three and a half months on the Black Watch on a World Cruise, and in 2012 three months on the South America cruise.

 There are, of course, several hundred members of the crew as well, many of them having been on board for many months.
 It is sometimes difficult to arrange a suitable time for crew worship, since there are so many different shift patterns.
 Mid-afternoon and late evening are quite popular, and the mostly Roman Catholic crew are appreciative of even an Anglican priest leading an Anglican eucharist with them.